bodaro/riveroad/cleaners.md

 ##### Hot Tub

 * Ensure 3 tablets of chlorine int he floater
-* Ensure blue liquid is added weekly
+* Ensure frog system is replaced every 6 weeks or so
 * check levels and adjust ph as needed
 * Leave at 104